-- The first priority will support activities aimed at increasing the employability and employment of disadvantaged job seekers (particularly long-term unemployed, low skilled, older and disabled persons), the mobility and adaptability of the labour force and the maintaining of jobs.
-The IP allocation amounts to 46.64% of the total OP HR allocation; - The second counts with the allocation of 2.96% of the total OP HR allocation.
+- The second counts with the allocation of 2.65% of the total OP HR allocation.
 The support will be directed to services related to childcare facilities for children less than three years of age, or up to 6 years in case of long term unfavorable health conditions in order to increase the employment rate of women and eliminate gender related segregation in the labour market and in preparation for the labour market.
 Since the reconciliation of family and work life directly depends on the demand for labour in the market, the need for such support is higher in more developed regions than in less developed regions, and therefore there will be used the possibility of a 3% transfer of funds; - The third priority will contribute to improving the ability of public employment services to provide personalized services to job seekers and to strengthening co-operation with private employment services.
 It will support social dialogue among social partners by empowering their expert and analytical capacities including the development of social partnership.
-This allocation represents 1.34% of the total OP HR allocation
+This allocation represents 1.19% of the total OP HR allocation

 Low labour market performance is connected with the increased risk of poverty and social exclusion.
 Despite the fact that the percentage of the Slovak population at risk of poverty and social exclusion is under the EU average, serious material deprivation remains distinctively above the EU average, particularly in rural areas.
-The allocation of Priority Axis 4 Social Inclusion has been established at 11.47% of the total OP HR allocation.
+The allocation of Priority Axis 4 Social Inclusion has been established at 10.23% of the total OP HR allocation.
 Measures in the following 2 investment priorities will be supported through this allocation:

 - The first priority will contribute in the greatest extent to the inclusion of people at risk of poverty and social exclusion in society.
 In addition, the elimination of all forms of discrimination will be emphasized.
-The IP allocation represents 6.02% of the total OP HR allocation; and - The second priority will be oriented on achieving the objectives in the Strategy for DI of the system of social services and foster care in the SR which clearly declares baselines, goals, measures and the position of the SR. Supporting improvements in the quality and accessibility of healthcare by designing the standards for clinical procedures and medicinal prevention will also be part of this.
-The IP allocation represents 5.45% of the total OP HR allocation
+The IP allocation represents 5.37% of the total OP HR allocation; and - The second priority will be oriented on achieving the objectives in the Strategy for DI of the system of social services and foster care in the SR which clearly declares baselines, goals, measures and the position of the SR. Supporting improvements in the quality and accessibility of healthcare by designing the standards for clinical procedures and medicinal prevention will also be part of this.
+The IP allocation represents 4.86% of the total OP HR allocation